tharunyogenthra/SentralWebScraper/README.md

 # SentralWebScraper
-Just so I can view my timetable easier
+Soon to be extension to view timetables easier